 Ekurhuleni Taxi Strike Leaves Commuters Stranded Amid Safety Concerns

-An agreement has been reached for e-hailing drivers and minibus taxi operators to coexist at Maponya Mall in Soweto, following days of heightened tension after the killing of e-hailing driver Siyanda Mthokozisi Mvelase.
+Soweto, Gauteng — A peace agreement has been reached between e-hailing drivers and minibus taxi operators at Maponya Mall in Soweto, following heightened tensions after the brutal killing of 27-year-old e-hailing driver Siyanda Mthokozisi Mvelase.

-Gauteng Transport MEC Kedibone Diale-Tlabela confirmed the deal after mediating discussions between mall management, transport operators, and community representatives.
-The resolution has averted a threatened seven-day shutdown of the shopping centre, which residents had demanded in protest against rising violence and crime in the area.
+Gauteng Transport MEC Kedibone Diale-Tlabela confirmed the resolution, which involved mediation between mall management, transport operators, and community representatives.
+The deal comes after residents had threatened a seven-day shutdown of the shopping centre in protest against escalating violence and crime.

-The 27-year-old Mvelase, originally from KwaZulu-Natal, had been working as an e-hailing driver for only three days when he was shot and set alight in his vehicle outside the mall on Wednesday night.
-CCTV footage of the attack went viral, drawing widespread condemnation.
-Another e-hailing driver and a passerby were also wounded in the incident.
+Mvelase, originally from KwaZulu-Natal, had been working as an e-hailing driver for only three days when he was shot and set alight in his vehicle outside Maponya Mall on Wednesday night.
+CCTV footage of the attack circulated widely on social media, prompting national outrage.

-Thursday saw a protest outside the mall, with residents calling for swift arrests and improved safety for shoppers and drivers.
-Community members accused the mall of failing to prevent intimidation of e-hailing operators by taxi drivers, an issue that has reportedly persisted since 2023.
+Community members criticized mall management for failing to prevent intimidation of e-hailing operators by taxi drivers, a conflict that has reportedly persisted since 2023.

-A follow-up meeting will be held with industry leaders to address broader challenges facing the transport sector.
-Diale-Tlabela emphasised that her department has mechanisms in place to mediate disputes across the taxi, e-hailing, bus, meter taxi, and scholar transport industries.
+Diale-Tlabela highlighted that the Gauteng Department of Transport has mechanisms to mediate disputes across the taxi, e-hailing, bus, meter taxi, and scholar transport industries.

 Aug 15, 2025